Docs / Overview

 ConceptWhat It Is

-ToolsActions the agent can take (file, terminal, browser)
+ToolsActions the Viber can take (file, search, web, browser, desktop, schedule, notify)

 Working Modes